khushi11github/Browser_ReactIDE/README.md

 ## ✨ Features

+### 🌟 Unique Features (What Makes CodeCanvas Stand Out)
+- **📦 Template Library**: Quick-start with pre-built React templates (Todo App, Counter, Card Components, and more)
+- **🚀 One-Click Export**: Export your project to CodeSandbox or StackBlitz instantly
+- **🔗 Share Projects**: Generate shareable URLs with your code embedded - perfect for collaboration
+- **📋 Code Snippets**: Reusable patterns for common React components
+- **⚡ Instant Setup**: No installation, configuration, or build tools required

 ### Core Features
 - **📁 File Management**: Create, delete, rename, and organize project files with an intuitive file tree
 - **💻 Code Editor**: Monaco Editor integration with syntax highlighting, IntelliSense, and auto-completion